Skip to main content

 2. Family Record Book.

-5. In the event that there are several heirs and you want the refund amount to be paid to one of them, written and signed authorization, accompanied by a photocopy of the ID of all heirs.
+5. In the event that there are several heirs and you wish the refund amount to be paid to one of them, written and signed authorization, accompanied by a photocopy of the ID of all the heirs.

-6. Bank certificate of ownership of the account in the name of the people who will collect the refund
+6. Bank certificate of account ownership in the name of the persons who are going to collect the refund

 1. Death certificate.